-Production from the Horn River Basin was 249,795 e3m3/ month (280 mmcf/d) in December 2016; down five per cent from the previous year (December 2015).
-Operators continued to shut-in wells no longer economic to produce (27 and 7 wells were shut in throughout 2015 and 2016, respectively).
-No new wells were completed in 2016 as activity slowed in the area.
-Continued production without new drilling resulted in a decrease in remaining recoverable reserves from the previous year.
+Production from the Horn River Basin was 205.1 e6m3/ month (6.61 e6m3/d) in December 2017; down 18 per cent from the previous year (December 2016).
+Operators continued to shut-in wells no longer economic to produce, and no new wells were drilled or completed in 2017.
+Continued production without new drilling resulted in a decrease in reserves significantly from the previous year.
+A detailed evaluation resulted in a reduction in recovery factor for initial raw gas reserves, due to lack of drilling activities in the last three years (since March 2015).